Module TerrainFilter

 Aim of module

 The aim of the module TerrainFilter is to classify a point cloud (ODM) into terrain and off-terrain points based on the hierarchical robust interpolation (Kraus and Pfeifer, 1998; Pfeifer et al., 2001; Pfeifer and Mandlburger, 2018) approach using robust surface interpolation with kriging.
 The classification result is stored in the point attribute Classification.
-To visualize the results, use Module View, or create raster DTM with Module Grid and a shaded relief map with Module Shade (cf. terrainfilter_examples examples).
+To visualize the results, use Module View, or create a raster DTM with Module Grid and a shaded relief map with Module Shade (cf. terrainfilter_examples examples).

 General description